silverstripe/cwp/docs/en/gitlab/gitlab-setup.md

 Gitlab is available by accessing [http://gitlab.cwp.govt.nz](http://gitlab.cwp.govt.nz).

 Once you're there, you'll be asked for an email and password.
-These details should've been emailed to you, so you can enter these details now to access Gitlab.
+These details should've been emailed to you, so you can enter these details now.

 ## Installing Git

-If you're on Mac OS X, Git is already installed.
+If you're on Mac OS X, one way to get Git installed is to get Xcode with command line tools component included.
+Git will be included in that package.

-Depending on your flavour of Linux, the package manager should have Git available so you can install it.
+On Linux, depending on your flavour, the package manager should have Git available so you can install it.
 On Debian or Ubuntu Linux `apt-get install git` should be enough to get you started.

-Windows is a bit trickier, but fortunately there's a third-party application [mysysgit](http://code.google.com/p/msysgit) which provides Git support on Windows.
+On Windows install [mysysgit](http://msysgit.github.com/) which provides Git support on Windows.

 ## Create an SSH public key

-Git uses SSH keys for authorisation of users.
+Git uses public-key cryptography for authorisation of users.
+You will need to generate a key pair for use with your Gitlab account.

-Check you don't already have an SSH public key by opening `~/your_username/.ssh/id_rsa.pub`.
+Start by checking if you don't already have a public key by opening `~/.ssh/id_rsa.pub`.
 If the file exists, you already have one, in which case you can skip this step.
 If not, let's create one:

-	ssh-keygen -t rsa "your_email@youremail.com"
+	$ ssh-keygen -t rsa "your_email@youremail.com"

-You can press enter to all prompts as defaults, and it's recommended you enter a passphrase for security.
+You can leave default answers to most of the questions, but we recommend selecting a passphrase for your key.

-Once that's done, you'll have a new file at `~/your_username/.ssh/id_rsa.pub`, this contains your key.
+Once that's done, you'll have two new files at `~/.ssh`. `id_rsa` contains your private key and should be kept secret.
+`id_rsa.pub` is your public key and should be used with Gitlab.

+Installing msysgit on Windows will give you access to `ssh-keygen.exe` programme that works similarly to the Unix/Linux variant.

 ## Entering your SSH key into Gitlab